ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/oc_subset.png" data-toggle="lightbox"><img src="figs/oc_subset.png" class="img-responsive" /></a>

+You can subset the features used by the classifier by pressing the "Subset features" button.
 Note, that the list of features now only contains the few features that were selected in the previous applet.
+The main purpose for this is to remove features that turn out unhelpful for classification while you are labelling.
+If you instead go back to Object Feature Selection and remove them, ilastik will recompute the connected components and all features, which can be quite time-consuming.
+It is also useful if you want to compute and export some features for downstream analysis, even though they should not be used for classification.
+In that case, you can select all features of interest in the Object Feature Selection applet, and then choose the subset for the classifier here.

 To label objects, either simply left-click on them or right-click and select the corresponding option.
 Right-clicking also allows you to print the object properties in the terminal.
 To trigger classification, press the "Live Update" button.

 <a href="figs/oc_live_upd_labeled.png" data-toggle="lightbox"><img src="figs/oc_live_upd_labeled.png" class="img-responsive" /></a>